apache/beam/playground/load_your_code.md

 It uses Playground engine, and so its content is added in a similar way.

 A Tour of Beam unit consists of learning materials and an optional runnable snippet.
-See [the learning content README] on how to add units and link snippets to them.
+See [the learning content README](../learning/tour-of-beam/learning-content/README.md) on how to add units and link snippets to them.

-**TODO** Link to the learning content README when this is merged: https://github.com/apache/beam/pull/25963

 #### Adding a snippet